EugeneZeng/Liulishuo-L7/L8-U1-P3-On-Sports-Technology.md

 > In sports where height is prized, like basketball, the tall athletes got taller.
 >
-> In 1983, the National Basketball Association signed a groundbreaking agreement making players partners in the league,
+> In 1983, the National Basketball Association signed a groundbreaking agreement making players partners in the ***league***,
 >
 > entitled to shares of ticket revenues and television contracts.
 >
-> Suddenly, anybody who could be an NBA player wanted to be, and teams started scouring the globe for the bodies that could help them win championships.
+> Suddenly, anybody who could be an NBA player wanted to be, and teams started ***scouring*** the globe for the bodies that could help them win championships.
 >
 > Almost overnight, the proportion of men in the NBA who are at least seven feet tall doubled to 10 percent.
 >